RBVI/minrms/doc/doc_nucleic_acids.md

 Once you have created a new "atoms_used.txt" file, run **minrms** using the [-atoms-used atoms_used.txt](https://www.rbvi.ucsf.edu/Research/projects/minrms/docs/minrms.html#customize) and "-HS" arguments.
-*(You must include the "-HS" argument to inform minrms that the molecules being aligned do not contain any helix or sheet secondary structure).*
+*(You must include the "-HS" argument to inform minrms that the molecules being aligned do not contain any helix or sheet secondary structure.)*

 ## Warning